Admission to Oregon State University

 Minimum Requirements for Admission Consideration

 1. Successful completion of no less than 24 quarter (16 semester) graded, transferable credits from (a) regionally accredited U.S. institution(s).
 Students with fewer than 24 graded transferable quarter hours will be considered on the basis of their high school records and test scores, and must have a 2.25 GPA on all collegiate work attempted.
+A review of all coursework and life experience are considered during holistic review.

 2. Only college-level, transferable credits are counted in those accepted in the GPA computation (professional-technical course grades are not included).